In this tutorial, we will be looking at how to overcome laziness and procrastination with meditation scripts and other tips.

 15: Watch Movies about Perseverance and Hard Work

-Since you’re being lazy at the moment anyway and possibly sat in front of the TV already, why not stay there but simply put on a movie or two that will actually inspire you to overcome laziness and to begin to work harder?
-You’ll find a list of movies about hard work and perseverance here: Hard work & Perseverance.
+Since you’re lazy at the moment anyway and possibly sat in front of the TV already, why not watch movies that will you to overcome laziness and to begin to work harder?
+Watch anything that you find genuinely inspirational and motivational.

 Finally, do something right now that you would never normally do.
 There is nothing like the unfamiliar to stir a spark in you.
 Do something new and fun and witness the heightened energy it creates in you.

-Here’s a great video on how to stop being lazy and procrastinating
+Here’s a great video on how to kill laziness and procrastination